cycloidio/ansible-php/README.md

 This role does not manage fpm-specific www pool configuration (found in `/etc/php-fpm.d/www.conf` on RedHat/CentOS and `/etc/php5/fpm/pool.d/www.conf` on Debian/Ubuntu), but rather allows you to manage those files on your own.
 If you change that file, remember to notify the `restart php-fpm` handler so PHP picks up the new settings once in place.
 Settings like `pm.max_children` and other `pm.*` settings can have a dramatic impact on server performance, and should be tuned specifically for each application and server configuration.

+You can also chose to specify if php-fpm service should be `reloaded` or `restarted` using the variable with the corresponding state:

+    php_fpm_state: restarted

 ### php.ini settings

     php_use_managed_ini: true